Human Managed

 8. Performance

-The information security management team will verify compliance to this policy through various methods, including but not limited to, business tool reports, internal and external audits, and feedback to the policy owner.
-Each business function must be able to demonstrate they have a written Response Plan in place, and that it is under version control and is available via the web.
-Human Managed measures and verifies compliance to this policy through various continuous monitoring measures, such as:
+The information security management team verifies compliance through multiple methods, including business tool reports, internal and external audits, and feedback to the policy owner.
+Each business function must maintain a written response plan under version control and available via the web.

-• ISMS Council (annual management review)
+• ISMS Council annual management review.

-• Monthly incident response checklist
+• Monthly incident response checklist.

-• Quarterly tabletop exercises & simulations Annual Incident Response Exercise
+• Quarterly tabletop exercises and simulations.

-• Planned: External audits (SOC 2 Type 2, SOC 3, customer security assessments)
+• Planned external audits (SOC 2 Type 2, SOC 3, customer security assessments).

 9. Non-compliance